martezr/puppet-in-4-hours/labs/05-puppet-code-development.md

 </html>
 ```

-### Lab 5.2: Assign the Puppet Module

-1. Create a git repository for the new Puppet module
+4. Create a git repository for the new Puppet module

-2. Initialize the git repository.
+5. Initialize the git repository.

 ```bash
 git init
 ```

-3. Add the content to the repository
+6. Add the content to the repository

 ```bash
 git add --all
 ```

-4. Create a commit for the code
+7. Create a commit for the code

 ```bash
 git commit -m "initial code commit"
 ```

-5. Set the default branch name
+8. Set the default branch name

 ```bash
 git branch -M main
 ```

-6. Add the git remote for the repository
+9. Add the git remote for the repository

 ```bash
 git remote add origin git@github.com:martezr/puppet-nginx.git
 ```

-7. Push the git repository
+10. Push the git repository

 ```bash
 git push -u origin main
 ```

+### Lab 5.2: Assign the Puppet Module

-8. Add the git repository to the Puppetfile in the control repository
+1. Add the git repository to the Puppetfile in the control repository

 ```bash
 mod 'nginx',